derryl0925/cse15l-lab-reports/lab2.md

 **The buggy code for ArrayExamples.java is here:
 ![Image](arrayExamplesBuggy.png)

 To start, we have three methods, **reverseInPlace, reversed, and averageWithoutLowest**.
-I've written test methods in an ArrayTest class and provided tests below that should cause fails because there are bugs in the three methods above:
+I've written test methods in an ArrayTest class and provided tests below that should induce failures because there are bugs in the three methods above:

 **Test that makes reverseInPlace fail:**